turingschool/lesson_plans/ruby_04-apis_and_scalability/consuming_apis.markdown

 But it's good to have a sense of what to expect so that when we run into issues we won't be surprised and will know what to do.

+## Discussion API Spectrum of Quality

+You can never really know what to expect from an API, but here are a few general predictors

+* The larger the platform, the better.
+The top names in the social media space (twitter, foursquare, facebook, instagram, etc) will generally have better public APIs since more people use them.
+* The newer the better.
+Unsurprisingly an API that was implemented in the early 2000's will often feel dated or clunky
+* The more "RESTful" the better.
+This is hard to predict until you start digging in, but the more Resource-oriented an API is, the more natural it will feel to use.
+You can often "guess" a resource or endpoint and be relatively close

 ## Consuming APIs with HTTP & Wrappers

 * 500px.com is an image sharing service